YuzuJS/setImmediate/README.md

 In all other browsers we fall back to using `setTimeout`, so it's always safe to use.

+## Macrotasks and Microtasks

+The `setImmediate` API, as specified, gives you access to the environment's [task queue][], sometimes known as its "macrotask" queue.
+This is crucially different from the [microtask queue][] used by web features such as `MutationObserver`, language features such as promises and `Object.observe`, and Node.js features such as `process.nextTick`.
+Each go-around of the macrotask queue yields back to the event loop once all queued tasks have been processed, even if the macrotask itself queued more macrotasks.
+Whereas, the microtask queue will continue executing any queued microtasks until it is exhausted.

+In practice, what this means is that if you call `setImmediate` inside of another task queued with `setImmediate`, you will yield back to the event loop and any I/O or rendering tasks that need to take place between those calls, instead of executing the queued task as soon as possible.

+If you are looking specifically to yield as part of a render loop, consider using [`requestAnimationFrame`][raf]; if you are looking solely for the control-flow ordering effects, use a microtask solution such as [asap][].

 ## The Tricks

 ### `process.nextTick`